-We offer Master's and PhD degrees both at the Department of Geographical and Sustainability Sciences, and the interdisciplinary program at Geoinformatics.
 Graduate teaching and research fellowships, and assistantships are available for competitive students.
-Before applying, please contact me with your brief research interests and CV attached.
-I invite competitive students for a Skype interview.
+Before applying, please contact Caglar Koyluwith your brief research interests and CV attached.
+Competitive students will be invited for a Skype interview.
 The interview starts with a 6 minute, 40 second, a Pecha Kucha style presentation.
-Your presentation should focus on your current work, future research goals and interests, and how those intersect with my research agenda.
+Your presentation should focus on your current work, future research goals and interests, and how those intersect with the Lab's research agenda.